Kerry Godliman: Stand-up comedy

 Godliman has performed as a stand-up comedian throughout her career, including several appearances on Live at the Apollo, and she tours in this capacity.
 In January 2022, she performed her show Bosh at Blackheath Halls, London.
 In a review for The Guardian, writer Brian Logan praised the show, rating it 3/5 stars, and stating that the performance is filled with "vigour, charm and plenty [of] good gags".
-Godliman's tour is expected to last several months across the UK.
+Godliman's tour was expected to last several months across the UK.

 Personal life

 Godliman is married to actor Ben Abell.
-They have two children and live in South London.
+They have two children and as of 2020 live in South London.